DanielObara/DanielObara/README.md

 - 💬 Ask me about: tech, karate, anime and a little bit about investments.
 -  ⚡ Technologies: React, Node, React-Native

-"Do not expect from others what you expect of yourself."
+"Do not expect from others wht you expect of yourself."

 <p align="justify">
   <a href="https://github.com/DanielObara/github-readme-stats">